 Deliverability and Email Sending Best Practices for New Accounts

-Switching to a new marketing automation or email marketing tool is a big deal.
+Switching to new marketing automation or email marketing tool is a big deal.
 It is a bit like changing your domain name.
 You need to devise a thorough strategy and establish your sender's reputation gradually.

 Following the suggestions in this article can help you build your email sending reputation and improve your deliverability.

 Most common mistakes new users make

 It's natural to see lower open rates if you're moving from a different provider.
 This will almost always happen when moving to any email provider.

 Pro tip: Low open rates are especially common if you haven't been sending emails from your own domain name.
 In other words, if you haven't verified your domain name with your previous email provider, you haven't been building your own email sending reputation.
 In that case, switching to Encharge and verifying your domain means that you are starting with a new domain without much reputation.